Eleanor Clifford, Countess of Cumberland: Issue

+Costume

+An inventory of Skipton Castle made in 1572 includes a chest of clothing which seems to have belonged to Eleanor.
+The contents included gowns of black damask, black velvet laid with parchment lace, and of purple satin, kirtles of crimson damask and purple tissue, with sleeves of cloth of gold and black velvet.
+There were eleven pairs of velvet shoes, green, red, and white.

 Portrait

 There is a discrepancy as to who the sitter is in the Hans Eworth portrait which is featured.
 The coat of arms in the top left corner, which may have been added later, are the impaled arms (those of a husband and wife) of Henry Clifford, 2nd Earl of Cumberland, and his wife Lady Eleanor, daughter of Charles Brandon, 1st Duke of Suffolk, and Mary Tudor, Dowager Queen of France.
 As a result, the painting has been frequently exhibited in the past as a portrait of Lady Eleanor, regardless of the fact that she died in 1547, well before the date of this portrait.
 It is, however, a rule of heraldry that impaled arms are not used by the children of a marriage, as they would have their own.
 Hence the later addition and erroneous use of the arms here suggests that the identity of the portrait was already unclear only two or three generations after it was painted, a situation by no means unusual amid the frequent early deaths, multiple marriages, and shifting alliances and fortunes of the most powerful families of the Tudor era.
 Later the portrait was thought to represent the only child of Eleanor and Henry to survive infancy, Margaret.
-Unfortunately the inscription on the right which might have provided a check (Margaret would have been aged 25–28 at the time of this portrait) has been truncated; although the Roman numerals of the year can apply only to 1565-8, the age of the sitter cannot be ascertained with any useful accuracy.
+Unfortunately the inscription on the right which might have provided a check (Margaret would have been aged 25–28 at the time of this portrait) has been truncated; although the Roman numerals of the year can apply only to 1565–8, the age of the sitter cannot be ascertained with any useful accuracy.
 The National Portrait Gallery has an online sketch of this portrait identified as Lady Eleanor, but the portrait remains in dispute.
 There is, however, a portrait of Lady Eleanor featured at Skipton Castle.
-It is reportedly a very poor work of art, but nonetheless interesting.
+It is, in the opinion of biographer Richard Davey, "very badly painted--a poor thing, worth little as a work of art, but none the less interesting."
+In verifying any such portraits represented as being of Lady Eleanor, it may be useful to know, "when her tomb in Skipton Church was disturbed, in the seventeenth century, her skeleton, which was in perfect condition, proved her to have been 'very tall and large boned,'".